 Your solar installation company may or may not include the labour costs in their quote detailing the solar panel costs.
 The cost of labour will vary based on your region.

-In general, it costs around £300 to £500 for a person each day of the project.
+Generally, it costs around £300 to £500 for a person each day of the project..

-Your cost of equipment rises if you install additional components to the solar panel system.
-Additional components could include things like a solar battery storage system or pigeon-proofing equipment.
+Your equipment cost rises if you install additional components to the solar panel system.
+Additional components could include a solar battery storage system or pigeon-proofing equipment.

-It is better to club these costs during installation so that the overall cost of the process reduces.
+It is better to club these costs during installation so that the overall cost of the process is reduced.

 Financial Incentives

-The United Kingdom is putting in conscious efforts to net off its carbon emissions.
-Earlier the government offered financial incentives under the Feed-in Tariff (FiT).
+The United Kingdom is putting in conscious efforts to reduce carbon emissions.
+Earlier, the government offered financial incentives under the Feed-in Tariff (FiT).
 There are benefits under the Smart Export Guarantee (SEG) scheme.

-The primary purpose of initiatives is to encourage homeowners to switch from fossil fuels to renewable energy sources, such as solar power, wind power, hydropower, and other options, to power your home.
+The primary purpose of initiatives is to encourage homeowners to switch from fossil fuels to renewable energy sources, such as solar power, wind power, hydropower, and other options, to power their homes.
 While installing such systems, like a solar PV system, can be slightly expensive, these schemes help you earn your money back.

-Although both the incentives are similar, the SEG essentially aims to replace the FiT.
-However, if you’re on the FiT program, it doesn’t make much sense to move to SEG before your term expires.
+Although both incentives are similar, the SEG aims to replace the FiT.
+However, if you’re on the FiT program, moving to SEG before your term expires doesn’t make much sense.

 Let us learn more about both of the incentives.

-The SEG is a government-backed incentive that provides export tariffs for small-scale low carbon energy generation to UK homeowners.
-You can leverage the scheme for various sources of energy, such as solar energy and wind energy.
+The SEG is a government-backed incentive that provides export tariffs for small-scale, low-carbon energy generation to UK homeowners.
+You can leverage the scheme for various energy sources, such as solar and wind energy.

 Remember that you only get paid for the amount of energy you export back to the grid.
-You can either opt for receiving a fixed rate or a rate that fluctuates based on demand and supply.
+You can receive a fixed rate or a rate that fluctuates based on demand and supply.

-If you want to hop on to the SEG, you first need to ensure that your solar panel system is MCS certified and then look for an SEG licensee.
+If you want to hop on to the SEG, you must first ensure that your solar panel system is MCS certified and then look for an SEG licensee.
 You even need a smart export meter that sends half-hourly readings to the licensee.

-However, you are not eligible for receiving the SEG export tariff if you’re already receiving the FiT payments.
+However, you are not eligible to receive the SEG export tariff if you already receive the FiT payments.

 Feed-in Tariff (FiT)

-The FiT includes two components; a generation tariff and an export tariff.
-The generation tariff is the amount paid to the homeowners for the total amount of electricity generated.
+The FiT includes two components: a generation tariff and an export tariff.
+The generation tariff is the amount paid to the homeowners for the total electricity generated.
 This amount is calculated on a per-unit basis.

 The export tariff is the amount paid for units of electricity exported back to the grid.
 However, it does not depend on the actual amount of electricity you export.
 Instead, the number of units is automatically assumed to be 50% of the total amount generated by your system.